gSchool/sql/Unit02a.md

 * write a query that outputs all animals and their species name
 - SELECT * FROM species join animals on (animals.species_id = species.id);
 * write a query that outputs all of the fish ( must use a join )
+- SELECT animals.name FROM species join animals on (animals.species_id = species.id) WHERE species.name LIKE 'fish';
 * write a query that outputs all of the lions
 * write a query that outputs all of the animals that are a mouse or a bear (you may need to think and discuss how to do this)